How To Get a Visa To Study in the US

 - You will complete Form I-20 and use it to apply for the student visa through the U.S. embassy or consulate in your home country

-- Complete Form DS-160 for nonimmigrant visas and pay your application fees
+- Complete Form DS-160 and pay your nonimmigrant visa application fees

-- Schedule and attend a visa interview at the U.S. embassy/consulate
+- Schedule and attend a visa interview at the U.S. consulate or embassy

-- Wait for your visa (the period will vary, and you can estimate it using this tool on the Department of State website)
+- Wait for your visa (the wait time will vary, and you can estimate it using this tool on the U.S. Department of State website)

-Once an individual has a student visa, they can file to adjust status to a permanent resident.
-“The general guideline is that if you are in status, then you can change or adjust status,” says Vandenberg.
+Once an individual has a student visa, they may explore options to change to a visa category that allows for adjustment to permanent residency, such as an H-1B visa, or qualify through family sponsorship or other means.
+“The general guideline is that if you are in status, then you can change or adjust status,” says Philadelphia immigration lawyer William John Vandenberg.

 What does it mean to be “in status”?
 For students, it means “as long as they are maintaining their F-1 visa status by completing classes and making satisfactory progress toward their degree,” they are in status and can therefore adjust their status to permanent residency, says Vandenberg.